The Newest, Fastest Ways to Buy (& Rent!) Clothes

 Reheart

-Lightly worn casual, work and formal wear—like this Balmain x H&M blazer—in sizes 00 to 14 are put up for rent by their owners and managed by the Reheart team.
+Lightly worn casual, work and formal wear from brands like Smythe and Club Monaco, in sizes 00 to 14, are put up for rent by their owners and managed by the Reheart team.
 Rentals start at four days (and around $45) and can run as long as 30 days; shipping is included.

 Dresst

-A $99 per month membership to Dresst (Ontario-only for now, sizes 0 to 14) lets you choose three pieces from labels such as Joie and Vince (like the sweater on the left).
+A $99 per month membership to Dresst (Ontario-only for now, sizes 0 to 14) lets you choose three pieces from labels such as Joie and Vince.
 After 30 days you return them, and you’re sent three more; shipping is included.

 The Fitzroy

 With thousands of dresses (in sizes 0 to 18) available online or at its Toronto studio, you’ll find an option for every occasion.
-Depending on the designer (including Rachel Zoe and Needle & Thread, shown on the left), prices range from $75 to $140 for a four-day rental; shipping is an extra $25.
+Depending on the designer (including Rachel Zoe and Needle & Thread), prices range from $75 to $140 for a four-day rental; shipping is an extra $25.

 The mall of the moment isn’t something you stroll through— it’s something you scroll through, thanks to Instagram’s transformation from photo-sharing social-media app to global shopping centre.